 Can you bring parts to your mechanic?

 Thinking about buying auto parts online so you can save on the shop’s markup?
-Well, if you’re one of those penny pinchers think twice about it.
+Or, are you upset because you priced out parts at your local auto parts store and think your mechanic is ripping your off.
+If you’re one of those penny pinchers think twice about it.
 If you bring parts to your mechanic, you’re literally asking the shop to earn less.
 Why would they do that—because of your good looks?

 If you think your mechanic makes too much money on parts markup, you’ll quickly see how wrong you are.

 What are the normal profit margins for different retail businesses?

 Let’s take a look at gross profit margins of different retail businesses.

 Women’s clothing 46%